knice/inquiry.ucsc.edu/source/_articles/2021-22/welcome.md

 {% asset 2017/p2-scott-brandt.jpg @magick:resize=200 class:'left' %}

-Welcome to 7<sup>th</sup> annual edition of *inquiry@UC Santa Cruz*!
-Here you'll find stories featuring the broad range of research being performed across the university's five academic divisions.
+Welcome to 7<sup>th</sup> annual edition of *inquiry@UC Santa Cruz*! stories featuring the broad range of research being performed across the university's five academic divisions.
 As in previous issues, the magazine's content was crafted by alumni of our world-renowned [Science Communication master\'s program](https://scicom.ucsc.edu/) (see [INQUIRING**minds**](/2021-22/contributors/)).

 Their writing this year invites you to: contemplate an America with true liberty and justice for all, delivered without imprisonment; travel with researchers on ocean voyages to collect and analyze tiny fossils for clues about the coming impacts of climate change; peer over the shoulders of internet sleuths leveraging open-access data in the global fight for human rights; relish the drama of marshlands where coots sneak their unhatched offspring into each other's nests; consider how ancient ruins reflect people's intentional efforts, rather than simply things left behind; and applaud Nobel prize--winning research on telomeres---a potential key to understanding aging.